 He stirs the blood and spit together in his palm, then dips his index finger in.
 Working from memory and praying he doesn’t fuck it up, he sketches the glyph upon his forehead.
 Then he holds his breath and waits.

 The sensation that tingles through his eyes isn’t quite pain.
-It resembles the pins-and-needles blood bubbling of a limb fallen asleep.
-Except in the eyeballs.
+It resembles the jabby pins-and-needles of a limb fallen asleep.
+Still, when experienced in the eyeballs it is disconcerting.
 Calay flutters a series of hard blinks in the dark, and in stutter-stop motion the details of the room become clear.
 His vision sharpens and intensifies, every line of grout in the stone walls now apparent.
 The night vision spell has worked.
 It’s fainter than he would have liked, but more than enough to work with.

 Flexing and curling his fingers, he wipes blood and spittle from his palm.
 His stomach growls, and by reflex his eyes are drawn to the bowl of stew and mushy bread which sits uneaten on the floor.